There’s a global market for the dairy calves you already produce.

 Bioeconomy Science Institute (formerly AgResearch)

-Animal by animal, not industry average.
-The LCA for 10–18 month young dairy beef on grass shows a verified footprint 32–48% below the New Zealand pastoral beef average reported by Beef + Lamb New Zealand.
+LCA by AgResearch, animal by animal, not industry average.
+The 54-scenario LCA for 10–18 month young dairy beef on grass shows a verified footprint 32–48% below the New Zealand pastoral beef average reported by Beef + Lamb New Zealand.

 Source: AgResearch report RE450/2024/054, Mazzetto et al. 2024.
 Full methodology on the science page.